Power-Components/livewire-powergrid/README.md

 ## What is Livewire PowerGrid?

-Livewire PowerGrid is a component for [Laravel Livewire](https://laravel-livewire.com) used to generate dynamic tables for your Laravel Collections.
+PowerGrid is a component for [Laravel Livewire](https://laravel-livewire.com) used to generate dynamic tables for your Laravel Collections.

 Out of the box Livewire PowerGrid component provides many features, such as: